psychemedia/storytelling-notes/and-the-girl-played-on.md

 "The people in the village told me that if a young woman could make your son smile, she could marry him.
 I want to try.
 And if I fail, [sigh], I don't know what I'll do."

 The master said, "You and the rest of them.
 Many women have come here, many women have tried.
-They've told him jokes, and funny stories, they've dressed up in funny costumes, they've poked him and tickeld him, they've tried everything.
+They've told him jokes, and funny stories, they've dressed up in funny costumes, they've poked him and tickled him, they've tried everything.
 I suppose you have as much right to try as they did.
 I wish you luck."

 A sobbing servant led her upstairs.
 A young man sat at the end of his bed, his hand clenched into a fist, a bucket between his feet to catch his tears, grooves worn into his cheeks from his continual crying.